 Every time you listen to music for pleasure, use it as ear training.
 Ask yourself: what key is this in?
 What chords are they playing?
 Is the melody moving by step or by leap?
 Is the bass playing the root of each chord?
 Turn passive listening into active engagement.

-Ear training does not operate in isolation.
-It amplifies every other musical skill you possess.
-Your theory knowledge becomes actionable because you can hear what you have learned on paper.
-Your technique becomes more musical because you can hear the nuances you are trying to produce.
+Ear training doesn’t operate in isolation — it amplifies every other musical skill.
+Your theory knowledge becomes actionable because you can hear what you learned on paper.
+Your technique becomes more musical because you hear the nuances.
 Your sight-reading improves because you can anticipate what notes will sound like before you play them.
+Effortless-looking musicians spent serious time training their ears.

 The musicians you admire most, the ones who seem to play effortlessly, who always know the right note, who can pick up any song in minutes, all share one thing: they spent serious time training their ears.
 It is not magic.
 It is practice.

 Music Genius features a dedicated ear training game, Pitch ID, designed to build your interval and note recognition skills through interactive, game-based practice.
-Whether you are just starting out or looking to sharpen existing skills, it provides the consistent daily training that turns ear development from an afterthought into a core strength.
+Whether you are starting out or sharpening existing skills, it provides the consistent daily training that turns ear development from an afterthought into a core strength.
+Pair with Ear Training for Beginners and Develop Relative Pitch for a structured curriculum.

 PRACTICE WHAT YOU LEARNED